 What will our first appointment be like?

 Most major health insurance plans cover outpatient and inpatient mental health services.
 It is your responsibility to know what your insurance covers including deductible, copay, and number of visits allowed per year.
-While I am only currently “in network” with Aetna and Tricare, I can provide you with a superbill to submit to your insurance company to see if they will reimburse you at the “out of network” level of your plan.
+While I am only currently “in network” with Aetna, I can provide you with a superbill to submit to your insurance company to see if they will reimburse you at the “out of network” level of your plan.

 Please be advised that if you choose to use your health insurance for mental health services, I am required to give your child a diagnosis for payment of services provided.
 This diagnosis goes on your child’s insurance record and can be considered a “pre-existing condition” if you change insurance plans.
 There is also some evidence to suggest that having a mental health diagnosis on your insurance record can prevent individuals from getting health and life insurance in the future.
 Using your insurance is 100% your decision, I strongly encourage you to speak with your health insurance plan about your benefits and limits of coverage.
 You are 100% financially responsible for any services not covered by your insurance (e.g. if pre-authorization or referral is not obtained when required by your plan).